canyon289/canyon289.github.io/dev/content/Pivoting.md

 Originally when I started this blog I was frustrated with the Data Science Interview process, having been in it for a number of months.
-However shortly after starting this blog I was hired on full time by SpaceX, and as a consequence stopped participating in the interview process.
+However shortly after starting this blog I was hired on full time by SpaceX, and as a consequence stopped seeking interviews.

 # Where this put me
-As luck would have it I was fortune and was placed into a data heavy department.
+As luck would have it I was fortunate enough to be  placed into a data heavy department.
 My day now heavily consists of data mining, visualizations, and data storytelling all facilitated with heavy use of SQL, Javascript, Python, Tableau and whatever else it takes.
 While I don't have the data scientist title I get asked to do